 Working adults are more likely to suffer from migraines.
+(Learn more about different types of migraine, their symptoms, causes and treatments here).
 If you suffer from migraine attacks and you need time off, your performance at work could be affected.
 Having a good relationship with your employer is the best thing you can do so that you both have the best outcome at work.
 The following steps can help you manage your condition at the workplace:

 - Check your employer's sickness policies – Migraine attacks commonly last between 4 and 72 hours and a person suffering from this condition needs to take a sick leave.
 It is very important that you familiarize yourself with your company´s sickness policies and leave-management procedures.
 If you are concerned about how your migraine-related sick leave is managed, you are entitled to discuss this with your boss or Human Resources Department.
 Information from your doctor or neurologist can support these discussions.

 - Tell your employer about your illness – Telling your employer about your illness could be a scary thing to do.
 There are a lot of misunderstandings and stigmas related to migraines.
 But your employer will be much more understanding if you tell him or her that you from suffer migraine attacks.
 Try to be open about your condition and its possible impact on your ability to work.
 Your boss can´t support you if he or she doesn’t know about the issues you are facing.
 Have an honest talk with your boss about your symptoms and duration of the attacks.
 You can also ask your doctor to write to your boss confirming your diagnosis and the special considerations warranted in your circumstances.

 - Keep a paper trail – It is important that you record in writing when you give notice of your condition, when you request time off for a doctor appointment related to your migraine disease, when you request a sick leave related to migraines, etc. It is also important to record your migraine treatment in writing in case of an emergency.
 It will also be a good idea to keep a file with all the correspondence concerning your migraine disease.